-The masquerade is justified in that it started out to protect them in the Dark Ages when witches and wizards were persecuted.
+The masquerade is justified in that it started out to protect them in the Dark Ages when witches and wizards were persecuted (though the prosecution was more likely to harm muggles, due to lack of accurate knowledge on wizard behaviour, and wizards having, y'know, magic.)
 Fast-forward to modern day with more advanced weapons and technology.
 And many more Muggles.
 A covert SAS unit tasked with fighting Voldemort and other Dark Wizards would likely have worked very well, if any wizards had had the humility to even consider such a thing.

-Actually the Statute of Secrecy was instituted in 1692 - hardly the dark ages.
+The Statute of Secrecy, making the masquerade formal, was instituted in 1692.
 Perhaps it was precipitated by the ongoing Salem witch trials.
 The date is important, though, for being around the beginning of the enlightenment.
-In the HP verse, what we muggles traditionally think of as a gradual scientific rejection of the supernatural was actually caused by the WW's intentional retreat into secrecy.
+In the HP verse, what muggles traditionally think of as a gradual scientific rejection of the supernatural was actually caused by the WW's intentional retreat into secrecy.

 The ever-pedantic Hermione recounts from wizarding history that no actual witches or wizards were harmed by the inquisitions, as they could magically protect themselves from things like being burned.
 It is also worth noting that powerful magic can effectively neutralize technology.
 For example, nothing powered by electricity functions in the magic-rich vicinity of Hogwarts.
 Magic can also conceal even very large areas from Muggle detection and entry.
 Platform 9-3/4, the entire length of the Hogwarts Express train track, schools such as Hogwarts, Beauxbatons and Durmstrang, Daigon Alley, Number 12 Grimmauld Place and the massive Quidditch World Cup stadium and surrounding grounds are all impenetrable to Muggles without direction from wizarding individuals.
 It would seem that wizarding people simply do not want to be bothered by having to deal with Muggles any more than absolutely necessary and thus opt to conceal themselves and their preferred locales.
 At least until Voldemort makes it a policy that Muggles should be conquered by wizards.